Top Sports Teams · Reference

 Miami DolphinsAmerican Football

-2 Super Bowl titles (1972, 1973) and the only **Perfect Season** in NFL history (1972, 17-0) — one of the most legendary achievements in American sports.
+2 Super Bowl titles (1972, 1973) and the only **Perfect Season** in NFL history (1972, 17-0) , one of the most legendary achievements in American sports.
 Shula/Marino era cemented the Dolphins as Miami's defining franchise.
 Heat (3 NBA titles, LeBron/Wade era) have the modern trophy count; Inter Miami (Messi era) owns the global spotlight but is title-thin; Marlins (2 WS).

 #29

-2 Super Bowl titles (2017, 2024), currently the NFL's premier franchise.
+2 Super Bowl titles (2017, 2024), one of the NFL's strongest recent forces and the city's defining team.
 76ers (3 titles, 1983 last), Phillies (2 WS), Flyers (2 Cups) all historic.
 Eagles are the city's soul.

 #30